-- Business owners are generally optimistic despite a tumultuous 2020 - with most saying they either will expand or stay steady - When asked about the top advantages of doing business in Molalla, an overwhelming majority pointed to the small town feel and local community area Chay Access Small town of home of local Close home people great business many town work community advantage growing products Molalia Customs live has supporting by love
+- Business owners are generally optimistic despite a tumultuous 2020 - with most saying they either will expand or stay steady - When asked about the top advantages of doing business in Molalla, an overwhelming majority pointed to the small town feel and local community area core Small town one home one local close home people great business easy town work community atterrage growing products Molaila contents live one supporting to love

-Q10 What are the top advantages of doing business within Molalia?
+Q10 What are the top advantages of doing business within Molaila?
 List up to three.